stencila/stencila/README.md

 ### Packages

 Stencila is implemented as an ecosystem of software packages, each exposing the platform to different types of users and use cases.
-So, for example if you're a Python coder, you'll probably be most interested in the `py` package.
-Or, if you just want a quick way to get started with a desktop client, check out the `electron` package.
+For example, if you just want a quick way to get started, check out the [desktop application](https://github.com/stencila/electron); but if you're a Python coder, the [`py`](https://github.com/stencila/py) package, will probably be more your thing.
 This repository doesn't contain any active code itself, it's just here as a central place for shared documentation and issues.

 We're currently undertaking a major rewrite of the platform, moving to a more modular and decoupled architecture.
 It's still a work in progress.
-Confused?
-[Talk to us](https://gitter.im/stencila/stencila).
+So if you're confused or what more info [talk to us](https://gitter.im/stencila/stencila).
 (Really, do it! :smile:)

+A cross platform desktop application is provided by the `electron` package:

+- [electron](https://github.com/stencila/electron) : Stencila on the desktop

+Browser-based user interfaces are provided by the `web` package:

+- [web](https://github.com/stencila/web) : Stencila in the browser

 Currently, four packages expose the platform in alternative host languages (packages for other languages, including Julia and Go, are planned)